 Then, in small groups, students play a matching game to try to get as many pairs as possible.
 It’s challenging, fun and an ideal way to review new transport words.
 Find out how to do it:

 #2: ESL Transport Surveys

 Ask my students and they’ll tell you that I love to use surveys in my classes!
-They’re interactive, engaging, get students out of their seats talking to classmates and also cover a range of skills.
+They’re interactive, engaging, get students out of their seats to talk to classmates and also cover a range of skills.
 In short, the ultimate ESL activity!
-Plus you can make them for just about topic including transportation.
+Plus you can make them for just about any topic including transportation.
 Find out all the details you need to know here:

 #3: Word Association Vocabulary ESL Activity

 Unless you teach absolute beginners, it’s likely that students already know a good amount of transportation words in English.
 If this is the case, help them activate their prior knowledge before jumping into the new stuff.
 One of the easiest ways to do this is this quick warm-up activity.
 Learn more about it here:

 A common conversation topic related to transport is how people get to school or work.
 It’s useful but certainly not that exciting.
 A way to liven this up a little bit is to make it into a fun interview-style activity.
 Find out how to do it: